 - While in space, Stark wears a suit resembling the Mark XXXIX from Iron Man 3.

 - Hank Pym's red jacket attire harkens back to his Avengers A.I. clothes.

 - Bruce's purple shirt and brown pants are based on Mark Ruffalo's Banner.

-- During the Hulk's segment on the bridge, there are two different trucks for Pym Technologies (with a logo nearly identical to the movies) and Timely Transport (referencing Marvel's original name, Timely Comics).
+- During the Hulk's segment on the Golden Gate Bridge, there are two different trucks for Pym Technologies (with a logo nearly identical to the movies) and Timely Transport (referencing Marvel's original name, Timely Comics).

 - Kamala Khan wears a black T-shirt with a gold lightning bolt symbol, which she also wore on the cover◊ of Ms. Marvel #1.
 It's one of many piece of Carol Danvers memorabilia she's shown to have, like a Captain Marvel T-shirt she wears on A-Day and a Star of Hala pin on her bag.